-ARTICLE 18 - COMPLIANCE REPORTS TO WADA
+ARTICLE 18 COMPLIANCE REPORTS TO WADA

-This article has been removed by ASADA.
+This article has not been included by SIA.

-ARTICLE 19 - EDUCATION
+ARTICLE 19 EDUCATION

-ASADA, in collaboration with the sporting administration body, will support the sporting administration body to plan, implement, evaluate and monitor anti-doping information, education and prevention programs on at least the issues listed at Article 18.2 of the Code, and shall support active participation by Athletes and Athlete Support Personnel in such programs.
+SIA, in collaboration with the sporting administration body, will support the sporting administration body to plan, implement, evaluate and monitor anti-doping information, education and prevention programs on at least the issues listed at Article 18.2 of the Code, and shall support active participation by Athletes and Athlete Support Personnel in such programs.

-ARTICLE 20 - AMENDMENT AND INTERPRETATION OF ANTI- DOPING POLICY
+ARTICLE 20 AMENDMENT AND INTERPRETATION OF ANTI-DOPING POLICY